 The Organization maintains cash balances at financial institutions whose accounts are insured by the Federal Deposit Insurance Corporation up to statutory limits.
-As of June 30, 2019 and 2018, the Organization's cash was fully insured.
+As of June 30, 2020 and 2019, the Organization's cash was fully insured.

-For the years ended June 30, 2019 and 2018, approximately 53% and 54% (unaudited), respectively, of total support and revenue was provided by two donors and one donor, respectively, and by investment activity.
+For the years ended June 30, 2020 and 2019, approximately 34% and 53%, respectively, of total support and revenue was provided by two donors.
 The contributions received are not anticipated to recur in future periods.
 The Organization is dependent upon endowment distributions to fund a portion of its annual budget.